When the time comes to Bug Out, you need a good reliable backpack for your Premade Bug Out Bag!

 Almost every backpack comes with expandable straps, and some come with a hydration pocket.
 Look for ones that are hydration compatible if you want that feature but be warned that any unnecessary features add weight that could be problematic on a long hike away from the crisis area.

 Any good tactical backpack is designed like this, and you can buy backpacks in all sizes, shapes, and colors, but remember, bug out bags are not to be mistaken for use when going camping.
-These packs need to fully pack and stocked at all times and left alone until they’re needed for a quick escape.
+These packs need to adequately pack and stocked at all times and left alone until they’re required for a quick escape.

 Third, what Survival Food Should You Pack?